cs3157/recitations/A-Unix/unix-editors-compiling.md

 }
 ```

-It's a good idea to `#include "myadd.h" in myadd.c even though we aren't
+It's a good idea to `#include "myadd.h"` in `myadd.c` even though we aren't
 required to.
 Doing this allows the compiler to make sure the functions we write
-in the .c file match the prototypes from the .h file.
+in the `.c` file match the prototypes from the `.h` file.
 This feature will become
-more useful as our programs become more complicated.
+more useful as our programs get more complicated.

-Now let's compile `myadd.c`
+Compile `myadd.c`,

     gcc -g -Wall -c myadd.c
     ls

-And then finally link our two object files into the executable `main`.
+and, finally, link our two object files into the executable `main`.

     gcc -g myadd.o main.o -o main
     ls